echosh-labs/echoSH/README.md

 ### Philosophy

+> Echo what you type—
+> The power of Sirocco—
+> Winds are blowing strong.

 This project is grounded in a belief that the tools we use should not only be functional but also engaging and inspiring.
-In the same way an alchemist seeks to transmute base materials, EchoSH seeks to find the hidden harmony within the seemingly mundane flow of data.
+In the same way an alchemist seeks to transmute base materials, Sirocco seeks to find the hidden harmony within the seemingly mundane flow of data.
 It encourages a state of heightened awareness, where the developer becomes more attuned to the cause and effect of their digital actions.
 It is an exercise in discipline and meditation, finding the signal in the noise.

 ### Getting Started